IgorBayerl/nanovision/internal/parsers/create_parser_test_strategy.md

 Hello there, future contributor! 👋

-Welcome to the AdlerCov parser development guide.
+Welcome to the nanovision parser development guide.
 We're thrilled you're interested in adding support for a new coverage report format.
 This document is designed to make that process as smooth and clear as possible.

 The core philosophy of this project is a clean, four-stage pipeline: **Parse -> Build Tree -> Hydrate -> Report**.
 Your work will be in the very first stage: **Parsing**.